 This medical care system has contributed to Japan's achieving the highest life expectancy in the world, as well as a high standard of healthcare along with improvements in the living environment and better nutrition.
 Currently, reform of the whole system is being undertaken in order to preserve the stability of this medical insurance system in the future.

-Life expectancy at birth was 87.5 years for women and 81.4 years for men in 2019.
+Life expectancy at birth was 87.7 years for women and 81.6 years for men in 2020.
 Japan's life expectancy remains at a high level in the world.
-Even with regard to healthy life expectancy, which is the "period during which one can lead a daily life without being restricted by health problems", Japan was among the world's highest as of 2016, with 74.8 years for women and 72.1 years for men.
+Even with regard to healthy life expectancy, which is the "average period without being restricted in daily life", Japan was among the world's highest as of 2019, with 75.4 years for women and 72.7 years for men.
 Japan's infant mortality rate was 1.8 per 1,000 births in 2020.